 The stairs are clearly visible on the façade, slanting alone the vertical lines of the building.
-Sometimes outside, this circulation becomes a vantage point from which to view the city, and creates relaxing spaces that connect the different departments.
-The terraces create a kind of double-skin on the peripheral boulevard side and the central garden green up the very urban space.
-At the heart of the U that the building forms is a central space open to the city which is a privileged place for encounters or strolls, for a lunch break or just the time to chat between colleagues.
+Sometimes exterior, this circulation becomes a vantage point from which to view the city, and creates relaxing spaces that connect the different floors.
+The terraces create a kind of double-skin on the peripheral boulevard side and the central garden brings freshness into the very urban space.
+At the heart of the U of the building is a central space open to the public space of the city, and becomes a privileged place for encounters or strolls, for a lunch break or just the time to chat between colleagues.
 The offices thereby become a space of everyday life, a place open to their neighborhood and the city that welcomes them, where employees and neighbors meet.

 Bollinger & Grohmann, Sylva Conseil, BASE, Projex, Lamoureux, ARP Astrance, DAL, Spooms, Studio Briand-Berthereau, Bouygues Construction Privé